Arshiya-25/maa_and_more/README.md

 ### Key Highlights

 #### Interactive Pregnancy Tracker
 Users can input their due date to receive personalized week-by-week updates.
-It dynamically calculates the current pregnancy week, suggests baby size comparisons (from poppy seed to watermelon 🍉), and shows stage-specific advice.
+It dynamically calculates the current pregnancy week, suggests baby size comparisons (from poppy seed to watermelon), and shows stage-specific advice.

 #### Responsive & Accessible UI
 Built with Flexbox, CSS Grid, and media queries, the layout adapts seamlessly across devices — ensuring optimal readability and navigation on mobile and desktop.